Reviews You Can Rely On

 Our Analysis and Test Results

 The Soto Amicus is an impressive addition to a competitive field of canister stoves for backpacking.
-It is affordable, incredibly lightweight, and very fuel-efficient.
+It is affordable, incredibly lightweight, and fairly fuel-efficient.
 The long fuel valve and push-button ignitor make it easy to use.
-The stove reliably produces a blue flame to ensure fast cooking temps, and the pot stabilizers provide sufficient support for 1-2 liter pots.
+The stove reliably produces a blue flame to ensure fast cooking temps, and the pot stabilizers provide sufficient support for smaller pots.
 Whether you're looking for your first backpacking stove or you're looking to shave some grams from your kit without sacrificing durability, this stove is a worthy contender.

 Fuel Efficiency